DIY: Create your own Maison Fauve hair bow barrette

 -

-Fold the strip back on itself and make a vertical seam 16 cm from the fold.
+Fold the band over itself and make a vertical seam 16 cm from the fold.
 Your bow is taking shape.

 -

-Spread the knot to center the fold you just sewed.
-Make a second vertical seam, which merges with the previous one, to stabilize your knot.
+Unfold the bow to center the fold you just stitched.
+Make a second vertical seam, overlapping the previous one, to stabilize your bow.

 -

-"Pleat" your knot in the middle to shape it and create the illusion of "knotted" fabric by pressing the edges with your fingers.
-Stabilize the knot in this position with a thread that you will wrap and knot.
+"Gather" your bow in the middle to shape it and create the illusion of "knotted" fabric by pressing the edges with your fingers.
+Stabilize the bow in this position with thread that you will wrap and tie.

 -

-The central strip : iron a 1 cm fold, wrong side to wrong side, on the top and bottom of the strip.
-Then fold the strip back on itself ED/ED and pin edge to edge, unfolding the pre-folds.
-Sew 1 cm from the edge, then turn the strip right side out and iron well.
-Fold the pre-folds at the ends of the strip to slide them inside the strip and iron again to define "clean" ends.
+The central band: Mark a 1 cm fold with an iron, wrong sides together, on the top and bottom of the band.
+Then fold the band over itself RST and pin edge to edge, unfolding the pre-folds.
+Sew 1 cm from the edge, then turn the band right side out and press well.
+Fold the pre-folds at the ends of the band to tuck them inside and press again to define "neat" ends.

 -

-Place the center strip flat in front of you and place the bow on top of it, wrong side facing you.
-Take the barrette clip, open it, and place the clip back to back with the bow.
-Slide the ends of the strip into it and overlap them, tightening the strip around the bow.
-Sew the ends of the center strip with tight hand stitches.
+Lay the central band flat in front of you and position the bow on it, wrong side facing you.
+Take the barrette clip, open it, and position the clip back to back with the bow.
+Slide the ends of the band into it and overlap them, tightening the band around the bow.
+Sew the ends of the central band with tight hand stitches.

 -

-Finally, attach the ends of the barrette clip (with a small hole) to each "falling" part of the knot using hand stitches.
+Finally, attach the ends of the barrette clip (which have a small hole) to each "dangling" part of the bow with hand stitches.

 Congratulations, your bow barrette is finished!
-Whether you're using it to tie your hair back in style, adorn a messy bun, accentuate a Demoiselles de Rochefort-style fringe, or add a Maison Fauve touch to a simple outfit, this hair clip will quickly become a staple in your accessories collection.
-It's also a lovely handmade gift idea.
+Whether it's to tie your hair with style, adorn a messy bun, highlight a fringe like the Demoiselles de Rochefort, or add a Maison Fauve touch to a simple outfit, this bow barrette will quickly become an essential in your accessories collection.
+It's also a great handmade gift idea.

-Discover the complete step-by-step process in our DIY video tutorial on Instagram .
-This quick and visual format will allow you to create your hair bow in no time, from the comfort of your own home!
+Discover the complete step-by-step creation in our DIY tutorial video on Instagram.
+This quick and visual format will allow you to create your bow barrette in no time, from home!

 Useful links